-A synonym is an alias for a schema object of an Oracle tenant.
-You can create a synonym for a table, view, materialized view, sequence, stored procedure, function, package, object type, user-defined object type, or another synonym.
-As an alias, a synonym requires no storage other than its definition in the data dictionary.
-This topic describes the types, basic features, and required privileges of synonyms.
+A synonym is an alias for a database object (such as a table, view, materialized view, sequence, stored procedure, function, package, type, or user-defined type).
+You can also create synonyms for other synonyms.
+A synonym is just an alias and does not occupy any storage space.
+It is defined only in the data dictionary.
+This topic describes the types, basic characteristics, and privileges required for synonyms.

-You can execute the CREATE SYNONYM statement to create a synonym.
-The following syntax can be used:
+The CREATE SYNONYM statement is used to create a synonym.
+The syntax is as follows:

 CREATE [ OR REPLACE ] [ PUBLIC ]